 But it’s not only the quantity of meals served that’s important—providing nutritious food that will sustain and nourish our guests is also key to our approach.
 Each meal is designed with health in mind and is made up of the recommended balance of fruit, vegetables, grains, protein and New York state dairy.
 Only whole grains are used and in the last few years we have removed all processed food from the menu.

 Through the Brown Bag Lunch Program, we prepare 225 portable mid-day meals each weekday for the Chelsea community.
-We partner with Healthy Start, which distributes the lunches to homeless individuals in the Penn Station area, homeless students attending P.S.
+We partner with Hearty Start, which distributes the lunches to homeless individuals in the Penn Station area, homeless students attending P.S.
 33 across from the soup kitchen, and seniors taking part in the Chat and Chew program at Penn South, an affordable housing complex next door to the soup kitchen.